IBMIntegration/jam-in-a-box/src/pages/event-streams/Lab1/index.md

 ## 2. Prerequisites <a name="prerequisites"></a>

 - Reserve the lab environment.
-If you have not reserved the lab environment yet, then click [here](https://abc.com).
+If you have not reserved the lab environment yet, then click [here](https://techzone.ibm.com/collection/jam-in-a-box-for-the-integration-automation-cp4i/environments).

 - Go through the audio presentation to get the knowledge about IBM EventStreams capabilities.
+Click [here](https://ibm.ent.box.com/file/1248657353530)

 ## 3. Getting started with lab1 <a name="deploy"></a>